Alive: 20 Years Later

 Alive: 20 Years Later is a 1993 documentary film produced, directed and written by Jill Fullerton-Smith and narrated by Martin Sheen.
-The documentary focused on the lives (20 years later) of the 16 survivors, all of whom were Uruguayan, of the Uruguayan Air Force Flight 571 crash in the Andes Mountains on October 13, 1972.
+The documentary focused on the lives of the 16 survivors, 20 years after Uruguayan Air Force Flight 571 crash in the Andes Mountains on October 13, 1972.
 It also discussed their participation in the production of the 1993 feature film Alive.

 The documentary first aired on CBS on January 30, 1993.